wiatr-adam/delphi-projects-put/README.md

-# delphi-projects-put
+# Delphi Projects PUT 2020
-General repository for Delphi projects
+General repository containing Delphi projects and exercises.
+Each project should be merged with master from different branch to avoid conflicts